 - Data-related: How has the data been collected?
 Are there any privacy issues?
 Is the dataset neutral or does it give a distorted view of certain groups of people (based on their online footprint or gender, ethnic and other characteristics)?

 - Algorithm-related: Do we know how the machine learns?
 What sort of (statistical) models is in place?
 What sort of online behaviors are thus promoted?

 To answer these questions we need both transparency and expert knowledge – something which is in my view not soon achievable.
 These are not only complex processes but often labeled as company secrets.
 Consequently, society will need to find solutions to such ethical conflicts like advocating public interests while protecting personal and company data.

 In the article “Automated decision-making systems and the fight against COVID-19” the non-profit research and advocacy organisation AlgorithmWatch points to solutions that reconcile digital contact tracing with a more rights-preserving approach.
 AlgorithmWatch further argues that with the increased use of technology in the delivery of services automated-decision-making could “have catastrophic consequences for citizens who have no access to or no means to critically understand digital tools“.

-I would add that we all need to have a better understanding of digitalization (what this blog is about ? ) so that we can exercise our citizens’ rights and demand from economic and political actors to ensure that.
+I would add that we all need to have a better understanding of digitalization so that we can exercise our citizens’ rights and demand from economic and political actors to ensure them.